 Being that not everyone can afford real gold and diamonds, this might be a controversial one.
 However, unless your partner's expectations are aligned with yours, you may want to find another way.

 The cheapest engagement rings are going to be those that are mass produced with lower cost materials.
 At best you'll be looking at silver and cubic zirconia, but other cheap metal alloys and synthetic gemstones are very commonplace.

 In general, you'll find engagement rings under $200 or even under $100.

 In truth, you're not going to be able to learn everything.

 Plus, reading online isn't going to show you the true difference between one diamond to the next.

-However, if you're considering spending a few thousand dollars, knowing the basics about diamond carat, color, clarity and cut will get you the best value for money.
+However, if you're considering spending a few thousand dollars, knowing the basics about the diamond 4 C's - carat, color, clarity and cut will get you the best value for money.